import casadi as cs

 Solving the problem

 Let’s now compose the parameters array.
-For the set-point xs_C_num consider that you need the solution to be delivered with a concentration of 20% in the first 120 steps (3/5 of prediction horizon) of \(C\) and for the next lot the concetration must be increased to 50%.
-Below we translate this requirement into an array used for proble setup.
+For the set-point xs_C_num, consider a scenario where the target concentration of \(C\) is 20% for the first 120 steps (3/5 of the prediction horizon) and increases to 50% for the remaining steps.
+Below, we translate this requirement into an array used for problem setup.

 n_step = 3 * Np // 5